wuruxu/crterm/README.md

 - Context-aware commands.
 - Browser UI that works alongside terminal sessions.

-The goal is for crTerm to be more than a fixed terminal application: it should be a terminal platform that can be customized and expanded like the browser itself.
+The goal is for crTerm to be more than a fixed terminal application.
+It is a terminal platform that can be customized and expanded like the browser itself.

 ![crTerm terminal search and output](gallery/gallery03.png)